Karolyn Grimes: Personal life

-For Grimes, the part of ZuZu in It's a Wonderful Life was something that faded into the past with her childhood.
 She married, had two children, divorced, married again to a man with three children, and then had two more children with her second husband.
-However, renewed interest in the film in the early 1980s led Jimmy Stewart to wonder what ever had happened to the little girl who had played 'ZuZu'.
+Renewed interest in It's a Wonderful Life in the early 1980s led Jimmy Stewart to wonder what had happened to the little girl who had played "ZuZu".
 Grimes was 39 years old by the time Stewart's secretary tracked her down.
-Married and raising seven children, she had never even seen the picture.